 Jessie Matthews never retained the popularity of her pre-war years.
 Her style of dancing and singing appeared old fashioned not helped by the cut-glass accent from her teenage elocution lessons.
 In 1970, she was awarded an OBE, but by now had become slightly more rotund and matronly than in her lithe graceful days as an actress and dancer during the twenties and thirties.
 This comes to most of us but after watching Matthews at a charity gala, Evelyn Laye, who retained her slim graceful figure throughout her life, waspishly said:

 Oh look, the dear little boobs have become apple dumplings.

-Evelyn Laye married again in 1936 to the handsome young actor Frank Lawton who ironically had been at the late supper at the Gargoyle club where Laye and Matthews had first formerly met.
+Evelyn Laye had married again in 1936 this time to the handsome young actor Frank Lawton who ironically had been at the late supper at the Gargoyle club where Laye and Matthews had first formerly met.
 They were happily married until Lawton’s death in 1969 and Evelyn continued to work in the theatre until well into her nineties.